Abhishek6416/Tericsoft-ReactJS/README.md

 This is a web application for managing employees.
 It allows users to add new employees, delete existing employees, and update employee details.
-The application is built using React JS, React Router Dom, and Material UI.
+The application is built using React JS, React-Router-Dom, and Material UI.

 # Features